-I won’t pontificate on my feelings too much here, but when I saw this post by Fareed Zakaria on CNN.com earlier in the week it once again struck me the amount of people who don’t take vacation, and more and more the reasons why.
+I won’t pontificate on my feelings too much here, but when I saw this post by Hannah Sampson on Washingtonpost.com earlier in the week it once again struck me the amount of people who don’t take vacation, and more and more the reasons why.

 The comments on the story basically echoed those above in my informal poll.

 Could it be that culturally Americans don’t value time off?
 Are we a nation that perceives those who take all their days of vacation as weak employees or un-motivated workers?
 Because I take vacation do I have to worry about losing my job when I return?

 In my view, these are all major problems.
 But, unfortunately, I don’t see a solution anytime soon.
 With the economy in a virtual standstill and millions of Americans who want to work unable to find jobs, my prediction is that this phenomenon will only get worse before it gets better, if of course, it gets better at all.

 Most standard American workers are allotted two weeks vacation in their jobs, especially when first starting out.
 A lot of companies might say, ‘ok work with us for 5 years, and we’ll reward you with an extra week of vacation.’